+Mean reversion trading is a popular and profitable trading strategy that can be applied to many different financial markets.
 Mean reversion is the tendency for something to move or oscillate around some average or mean and revert to that mean.
 And so, if you look at a stock chart, you’ll often see a trend that happens, a primary trend either up or down, sideways, or around that trend; the price oscillates or fluctuates.
 Mean reversion is the tendency for it to move below that trend and then bounce back to the average or move above that trend and spring back down to the average.

 Looking at the chart of the S&P 500 Index from the US Stock Market above, you will see I’ve just got a 20-day exponential moving average drawn in this chart in red, and then you can see the red down days, the green up days.
 If you look at the price, the price tends to move above the average and then snap back in an uptrend and bounces back.
 And then in a downtrend, it moves down and intends to snap back, then moves down again, and tends to snap back.
 This is what we talk about as mean reversion.